Kongduino/RAK-Blog-Posts/Loradio/LoRadio.md

 ### MCU

-I decided to go for my favorite, the RAK4631 (nRF52849 + SX1262), as I wanted to have the option to manage the board via BLE, and get serial output too.
+I decided to go for my favorite, the RAK4631 (nRF52849 + SX1262), as I wanted to have the option to manage the board via BLE, and get serial output there too.
 So I can configure the board, and see what happens, via USB, and later on via BLE.
 I put it on [a RAK19007](https://store.rakwireless.com/products/rak19007-wisblock-base-board-2nd-gen), the new regular base board with USB-C.

 ![RAK19007](RAK19007.png)
 ![RAK4631-H](RAK4631-H.png)

 ### GPS

 RAK has two GNSS modules, the [RAK1910](https://store.rakwireless.com/products/rak1910-max-7q-gnss-location-sensor) (u-Blox MAX-7Q), and the [RAK12500](https://store.rakwireless.com/products/wisblock-gnss-location-module-rak12500) (u-blox ZOE-M8Q).
-The latter is **much** better, and can be piloted via Serial1 and I2C.
-But I had on hand the former, and I have custom code for it I wrote for another project – NDA'ed so can't say :-)
+The latter is **much** better, and can be driven via Serial1 and I2C.
+But I had on hand the former, and I have custom code for it, which I wrote for another project – NDA'ed so can't say :-)

 ![RAK1910](RAK1910.png)